mlg-/magpoetry-sinatra/README.md

 # Magnetic Poetry

-This app riffs off of a small script I made as a final project for CSCI-E3 at Harvard Extension School in Spring 2015.
-Rather than use JavaScript to make API calls (insecure/exposes the private key), it populates a local database with certain kinds of words (using the Wordnik API) and then has a really simple GET api for the JavaScript to access via ajax.
+# "The internet is your fridge." (thanks, Brian Fink, haha.)

+Building off a small JavaScript I wrote, this version of the magnetic poetry app has a database backing it.
+I practiced creating a seed file, setting up a simple GET API interface, and using Ajax to communicate with my db.